backupbrew/switchbrew/Kernel Loader.md

 Standard ARM cache clean code, uses LoUIS from CLIDR\_EL1.

+## KernelLdr\_ExceptionTable

+Standard aarch64 exception table, only function that doesn't infinite loop is synchronous exception from same EL (synch\_spx\_exception)

+synch\_spx\_exception does the following:

+  - Moves TPIDR\_EL1 into X0
+  - Infinite loops if it is 0/NULL.
+  - Restores X19-X30 + SP from the memory pointed to by TPIDR\_EL1.
+  - Returns to the saved LR stored in the context save struct.

 ## KInitialPageAllocator::KInitialPageAllocator

 This sets the allocator's next address to 0 (guessed, since this is done